-It currently contains around 30% of Australia’s low-cost uranium resources.
+The Territory currently contains around 30% of Australia’s low-cost uranium resources.
 Uranium mining in the Northern Territory (NT) commenced in 1953 in the Rum Jungle and South Alligator fields, and a second phase of mining in the Alligator Rivers uranium field near Jabiru commenced in 1980 and ended with the closure of the Ranger uranium mine in January 2021.

 Most uranium production in the NT has been from the Alligator Rivers Uranium Field in the eastern Pine Creek Orogen.
-The Alligator Rivers field contains unconformity-related uranium field in which deposits locally contain more than 100,000 tonne contained U3O8, with grades generally in the range 0.2-2% U3O8.
+The Alligator Rivers field contains unconformity-related uranium deposits that locally contain more than 100,000 tonne contained U3O8, with grades generally in the range 0.2-2% U3O8.
 These deposits, which include Ranger, Jabiluka, Koongarra and Nabarlek, are typically hosted within the Palaeoproterozoic basement of the Cahill Formation (Pine Creek Orogen), close to the unconformity with the basal MacArthur Basin.

 Sandstone-type deposits occur in Palaeozoic sediments in the Ngalia and Amadeus basins in central Australia.
 The largest of these deposits are the Angela deposit in the Amadeus Basin and the Bigrlyi deposit in the Ngalia Basin.
 Cenozoic palaeochannel-hosted uranium has also been identified in the Ngalia Basin area, and has the potential to become an important exploration target in Central Australia.

 There are also significant uranium occurrences in the basal southern McArthur Basin and underlying basement of the Murphy Province, close to the Westmoreland uranium deposit which occurs in adjacent regions of Queensland.